Masters degree scholarships 2025

 In addition to the above sources of funding, various charities, foundations and trusts also provide financial support for postgraduate study and PhD-level research.

 - Many philanthropists leave trust funding in their name for postgraduate students.
-The Sir Richard Stapley Education Trust offers annual grants of between £550 and £1,250, to UK residents studying any subject at postgraduate level.
+The Sir Richard Stapley Education Trust offers annual grants of between £650 and £1,500, to UK residents studying any subject at postgraduate level.
 The Leverhulme Trust is another all-subjects trust fund that distributes around £100million per year to postgraduate students.
-It seeks to 'fund outstanding scholarship, while maintaining a distinctive role within the research funding landscape'.
+The trust seeks to 'fund blue skies research and scholarship which has the potential to generate new ideas and research breakthroughs that benefit society'.

-- Around ten annual industrial fellowships, each providing up to £80,000 of funding, are awarded by the Royal Commission for the Exhibition of 1851 to graduates with the potential to make an outstanding contribution to industry through Doctoral research.
+- Around ten annual industrial fellowships are awarded by the Royal Commission for the Exhibition of 1851 to graduates with the potential to make an outstanding contribution to industry through Doctoral research.
 This programme is also open to those currently in employment, with projects in any science or engineering discipline considered.
 Other fellowships and scholarships are available from the educational trust.
+They offer to provide up to £25,000 of funding (half of the person's annual salary) or full university fees, plus a £3,500 travel allowance.

 - Medical and health research is a popular field supported by charities.
-The Wellcome Trust offers a range of fellowships, bursaries and scholarships in areas such as biomedical science, population health and product development and applied research.
-These are available from affiliated charities such as Cancer Research UK (CRUK) and the Medical Research Council.
+The Wellcome Trust offers a range of fellowships, bursaries, and scholarships in areas such as biomedical science, population health, product development and applied research.
+These are available from affiliated charities, such as Cancer Research UK (CRUK) and the Medical Research Council.

 Government bursaries